nwillc/genfuncs/README.md

 func All[T any](promises ...*genfuncs.Promise[T]) *genfuncs.Promise[container.GSlice[T]]
 ```

-All accepts promises and collects their results\, returning a container\.GSlice of the results in correlating order\, or if \*any\* genfuncs\.Promise fails then All returns its error and immediately returns\.
+All accepts promises and collects their results, returning a container.GSlice of the results in correlating order, or if \*any\* genfuncs.Promise fails then All returns its error and immediately returns.

 ## func [Any](<https://github.com/nwillc/genfuncs/blob/master/promises/promise_functions.go#L67>)